 (Head, 1911-12 (limestone) by Amedeo Modigliani; Minneapolis Institute of Arts, MN, USA; Gift of Mr. and Mrs. John Cowles, 62.73.1 © Minneapolis Institute of Art)

-The Kunsthistorisches Museum, for example, has a Titian exhibition in the colourful and finely-drawn pipeline, and the Albertina gives another Italian a major retrospective: Amedeo Modigliani.
+The Kunsthistorisches Museum, for example, has its Titian exhibition, and the Albertina gives another Italian a major retrospective: Amedeo Modigliani.

 The exhibition chooses not to focus on the misplaced stereotype of an artist troubled by addiction and ill health, attracted to the seedier side of life, and doomed to an early death in poverty before his art became fully appreciated.